Latrodectism: Treatment

 People who have been bitten by a black widow spider are recommended to seek professional medical assistance for symptoms.
 Symptoms self-resolve in hours to days in a majority of bites without medical intervention.

 Medical treatments have varied over the years.
 Some treatments (e.g., calcium gluconate) have been discovered to be useless.
 Currently, treatment usually involves symptomatic therapy with pain medication, muscle relaxants, and antivenom.
 When the pain becomes unbearable, antivenom is administered.
 Antivenom historically completely resolves pain in a short time.
 Antivenom is made by injecting horses with latrodectus venom over a period of time.
 The horse develops antibodies against the venom, then the horse is bled and the antibodies purified for later use.
 Doctors recommend the use of anti-inflammatory medications before antivenom administration, because antivenom can induce allergic reactions to the horse proteins.
 The efficacy of antivenom has come under scrutiny, as patients receiving placebos have also recovered quickly.

 Antivenom is used widely in Australia for redback bites; however, in the United States it is less commonly used.
 Antivenom made from spider bite survivors has been used since the 1920s.
 Opioids such as morphine relieve pain, and benzodiazepines ease muscle spasm in most patients.

 Prognosis

 The vast majority of victims fully recover without significant lasting problems.
-Death from latrodectism is rare and primarily occurs in children or adults with cardiovascular disease.
+Death from latrodectism is rare and series of 11 and 60 patients had no deaths.
 In the United States, where antivenom is rarely used, there have been no deaths reported for decades.

 Despite a frequent reference to youth and old age being predisposing factors, it has been demonstrated that young children appear to be at the lowest risk for a serious bite, perhaps owing to the rapid use of antivenom.
 Bite victims who are very young, old, hypotensive, pregnant, or who have existing heart problems are reported to be the most likely to develop complications.